Burgzand Noord 18 (BZN 18) is a 17th-century shipwreck.

-Analyses of the multibeam sonar from 2009 revealed a new shipwreck (BZN 18) 40 metres from the BZN 3 wreck.
+Analysis of the multibeam sonar from 2009 revealed a new shipwreck (BZN 18) 40 m from the BZN 3 wreck.
 Prior to this, no clear structures had been visible.
-Dive research in 2013 revealed it to be a wreck approximately 25 metres long.
-Not much else is known about the site, except that it had already been severely attacked by Teredo navalis.
-Since 1850, the area has deepened by approximately 6 metres.
+Dive research in 2013 revealed it to be a wreck approximately 25 m long.
+Little else is known about the site, except that it had already been severely attacked by shipworm.
+Since 1850, the area has deepened by approximately 6 m.
 It is striking that shortly after the appearance of the wreck at the seabed surface in 2009, a deep erosion pit quickly developed to the east side.
-In 2013, the pit reached its maximum depth of 3 metres.
+In 2013, the pit reached its maximum depth of 3 m.
 Subsequently, the scour pit was filled and completely levelled out in 2015.

 During a dive survey in 2013, the height difference between the wreck and the east side was already more than 2 m.
 This, however, had disappeared in 2015, when the area around the wreck flattened out.